mozilla/firefox-translations/README.md

 ```

 - Then install the extension by clicking here  [![Firefox Translations - Install Nightly](https://img.shields.io/badge/Firefox_Translations-Install_Nightly-2ea44f)](https://github.com/mozilla/firefox-translations/releases/download/nightly/firefox_translations.xpi)
 - You may need to restart your browser and Firefox Translations will be ready to use.
-Just browse to a website in one of the [languages supported](https://github.com/mozilla/firefox-translations-models/#currently-supported-languages) and the option to translate should be displayed.
+Just browse to a website in one of the [supported languages](#supported-languages) and the option to translate should be displayed.

 ## Development